zemogle/fm10/content/pages/landing-page-about-hidden.md

 *6 sessions : 10:30 – 12:00; 13:30 – 15:00; 15:30 – 17:00 (times for both days)*

+The call is now open for abstracts and grants for this Focus Meeting.
+All applications are made via the [IAU General Assembly website](https://astronomy2024.org/abstracts-grants/).

+Deadline for submission is **1 March 2024**.

+### Summary

 This Focus Meeting concentrates on the capacity and feasibility to build networks of remote/robotic telescopes for educational use at undergraduate and high school level (last years).
 Access to remote/robotic telescopes will contribute in building a critical mass of